 This process is guided by MetroPlan Orlando's TSM&O Advisory Committee.
-A Working Group of this committee is currently overseeing the development of the TSM&O Master Plan, which is estimated to be completed in November 2023.
-Upon adoption, the TSM&O Master Plan will identify projects to be incorporated into the 2024 update of the Prioritized Project List (PPL) and the guidelines and eligibility requirements below will be updated accordingly.
+A Working Group of this committee is currently overseeing the development of the TSM&O Master Plan.
+The TSM&O Master Plan project recommendations will be incorporated into the 2050 MTP.
+At that time, the guidelines and eligibility requirements within the PPL below will be updated accordingly.